road-master/radiko-playlist/README.md

 ## Features

-This is light weight library for interacting with radiko API to get informations to access to media playlist.
+This is light weight library for interacting with radiko API to get information to access to media playlist.
-We can find various useages by integrating with other libraries.
+We can find various usages by integrating with other libraries.

 ## Example